Skip to content

 Environmental values

 Reedy Lake and Hospital Swamps form part of the internationally recognised Port Phillip Bay (Western Shoreline) and Bellarine Peninsula Ramsar site, which is used by many thousands of migratory birds from around the world.
 The wetlands support 47 known threatened plant and animal species and communities.
 These include some of Victoria’s rarest species (such as the brolga, orange-bellied parrot, Australasian bittern, growling grass frog, Australian grayling and dwarf galaxias) and subtropical and temperate coastal saltmarsh communities.
-Reedy Lake supports a range of vegetation communities, including coastal saltmarsh, herbfields and reed beds.
+Reedy Lake also supports a range of vegetation communities, including coastal saltmarsh, herbfields and reed beds.

 Traditional Owner cultural values and uses